-The event will be run through Zoom, and at the end of November we will publish the Eventbrite link that you can use to book your place.
-The whole thing will be free!
+The event will be run through Zoom, and you can book your ticket by following this Link.
+The whole thing is free!

-We think the line up should be really interesting and we are very grateful to everyone who is taking part, especially at short notice.
+We think the line up is really interesting and we are very grateful to everyone who is taking part, especially at short notice.

 Fringe TAG line up

 CiFA/Museum Detox collaboration run by Hannah Cobb and Laura Hampden